-In Japan, domestic phase I trials have already established safety of the drug in healthy adults, and SymBio plans to launch phase III trials in 2016.
+In Japan, domestic phase I trials have already established the drug's safety in healthy adults, and SymBio launched phase III trials in June 2016.
+In November 2016, the first patient was enrolled.
 The company expects approval in Japan in FY12/19.